Sanches166/parcer_indeed/README.md

 # parcer_sbermarket
-This parcer take info from Sbermarket
+This parcer take folow the links from .xlsx file and parce info into output.csv